 The term "reviewers" in appendix 2 includes the subcommittee, the Pension Committee, and the ASB.
-Also, unless otherwise noted, the section numbers and titles used in appendix 2 refer to those in the first exposure draft.
+Also, unless otherwise noted, the section numbers and titles used in appendix 2 refer to those in the second exposure draft.

-GENERAL COMMENTS Comment In the transmittal letter of the first exposure draft, commentators were asked whether the distinction among retiree group benefits plan, benefit plan and benefit options was helpful and whether it could be further clarified.
-Some commentators expressed the opinion that it was helpful while others that it was not.
-One commentator thought it was helpful but could be further clarified by using the phrase retiree group benefits program instead of the phrase retiree group benefits plan.
-Response The reviewers considered the different viewpoints expressed and concluded that making the distinction was helpful.
-They also agree with the suggestion to replace the phrase retiree group benefits plan with the phrase retiree group benefits program.
-The title of the proposed revision to the standard was changed to be consistent.
+GENERAL COMMENTS Comment One commentator suggested that the word "cost" in connection with per capita health costs could be confused with the other uses of the word "cost."
+Response The reviewers note that this usage is common in connection with retiree group benefits programs and that the standard specifically defines "periodic cost," which is in bold letters wherever it is used, to reduce confusion.
+The reviewers, therefore, made no change.
 Comment A few commentators opined that retiree group benefit actuaries serve clients and not the public at large.
 In this view: Actuaries serve clients and prepare work for the client's benefit and at the client's behest; No party other than the client should expect to benefit or draw any inference from the actuary's work; Other entities in society provide regulations that serve the public interest; As a result of the prior bullets, the standards should not require any work or disclosure that is intended to benefit interested parties in the public at large.
+Response The reviewers considered this viewpoint but concluded the current paradigm for self-governance established by the Code of Professional Conduct requires the ASOPs to reflect the profession's responsibility to the public and made no change.